By Jim Gallert and Lars Bjorn

 In 1984, at age 65, he bought out his silent partners, becoming sole owner of a business at an age when most people are ready to retire.
 His Blue Eagle Cab Company grew steadily and peaked at around 95 active cabs – and, it was profitable.
 Rucker was a shrewd businessman and managed to compete against Checker and City, the two dominant area cab companies.
 He sold his business in 1998, although he told us he was “semi-retired” in 1992 and left the day-to-day operations to his daughter Patricia.
 Mathew still showed up at the office seven days each week, which is true to character; he puts 110% into every activity.

 After selling off his cab company in 2003, Mathew started to relax a little bit.
 These days he watches television.
 He’s especially fond of News programs, and L.A.
-Lakers Basketball games – Kobe Bryant is his favorite player.
+Lakers Basketball games – Kobe Bryant was his favorite player.
 He organized and hosted annual reunions of the Spirits of Swing until he and Yusef were the last men standing.
 Mathew turned 93 in 2012.
 His memory is sharp, and while he doesn’t often listen to music, he’s justifiably proud of his contribution to jazz.
 He loves to talk about the Spirits, or any other aspect of Detroit jazz history, but he hasn’t picked up his trumpet since that day in 1957 when he traded in the bandstand for a Taxicab stand.

 Mathew died in 2017.